NicoPANW/Contrail_Cookbook/docs/index.md

 All traffic goes via MAC FIB lookup only.

+This option is useful once we have non-IP traffic like legacy protocols in VNF.

 Below we can notice that the IP FIB is empty while the MAC FIB is populated.

+This

 ![Screenshot](img/virtual_networks/VR-L2-L3view.png)